Home / Morocco Photography Tour

 About your tutor

-Michael Breitung is an established landscape photographer from Germany.
+Michael Breitung is an award-winning, established landscape photographer from Germany.
 In the last 10 years he has visited and photographed more than 20 countries around the world.
 A selection of his images may be viewed on his homepage www.mibreit-photo.com .

 Please contact us to reserve your place or for further details.